fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

 ## Create automatically implemented properties for the BankAccount class

+Automatically implemented properties provide a simplified syntax for defining properties in C#.
+They automatically create a private, anonymous backing field that stores the property value.
+This allows you to define properties without explicitly defining the private fields that store the property values.

 In this task, you create automatically implemented properties for the BankAccount class.